gcapes/git-course/09-remote-collaboration.md

 ```

 we can see that our file is listed as *Unmerged* and if we look at
-*journal.txt*, we may see something like,
+*journal.txt*, we may see something like:

 ```{.output}
 <<<<<<< HEAD